RsaCtfTool/RsaCtfTool/README.md

 [![GitHub license](https://img.shields.io/github/license/RsaCtfTool/RsaCtfTool.svg)](https://github.com/RsaCtfTool/RsaCtfTool)
 [![GitHub contributors](https://img.shields.io/github/contributors/RsaCtfTool/RsaCtfTool.svg)](https://github.com/RsaCtfTool/RsaCtfTool/contributors)

-RSA multi attacks tool : uncipher data from weak public key and try to recover private key.
+The RSA Multi-Attack Tool is a sophisticated utility designed to uncipher data from weak public keys and attempt to recover the corresponding private key.
+This tool offers a comprehensive range of attack options, enabling users to apply various strategies to crack the encryption.
-The tool will cycle through each selected attack for a given public key.
-RSA security relies on the complexity of the integer factorization problem.
-This project is a glue between various integer factorization algorithms.
+RSA security, at its core, relies on the complexity of the integer factorization problem.
+This project serves as a valuable resource by combining multiple integer factorization algorithms, effectively enhancing the overall decryption capabilities.
-This is an educational tool and not every key will be broken in reasonable time (manage your expectations).
+Please note that this tool is primarily intended for educational purposes.
+It is important to manage your expectations, as not every key can be broken within a reasonable timeframe.
+The complexity of the encryption algorithm may present significant challenges.
-This tool only supports RSA textbook semiprime composite modulus and not composite multiprimes, this is a constraint embbeded upstream in the pycrypto lib (see TODO).
+It is essential to highlight that the tool exclusively supports RSA textbook semiprime composite modulus, rather than composite multiprimes.
+This constraint is embedded upstream in the pycrypto library (see TODO).
+While this limitation exists, the tool still offers a powerful set of features for attacking RSA keys with semiprime composite modulus.

 For an advanced integer factorization tool please use [msieve](https://github.com/radii/msieve), [yafu](https://github.com/bbuhrow/yafu.git) or [cado-nfs](https://gitlab.inria.fr/cado-nfs/cado-nfs).

-Disclaimer: this tool is meant for educational purposes, for those doing CTF's first try:
+This tool is meant for educational purposes.
+For those participating in CTFs, please do the following first:
-* Learning the basis of RSA math, undrestand number theory, modular arithmetric, integer factorization, fundamental theorem of arithmetic.
+* Learn the basics of RSA math and understand number theory, modular arithmetic, integer factorization, and the fundamental theorem of arithmetic.
-* Read the code in this repo to see what and how it does and how to improve it, send PR's.
+* Read the code in this repository to understand what it does and how it works, and suggest improvements by sending pull requests.
-* Avoid copy-paste-run and at last run this tool (knowking the math is more valuable than knowking how to run this tool).
+* Avoid copy-pasting and running the tool without understanding the underlying math, as knowing the math is more valuable than knowing how to run the tool.

+We hope this tool enhances your understanding of RSA encryption and serves as a valuable resource for exploring the intricacies of integer factorization.
+Use it responsibly and within the bounds of applicable laws and regulations.

 __Attacks provided:__